dcharistes/Simulation-and-Analysis-of-Optical-Communication-Systems/README.md

 # Simulation and Analysis of Optical Communication Systems

 ## Overview
 This repository contains code and resources for simulating **optical communication systems**, focusing on signal modulation, and transmission through optical fiber.
-The simulations include **Pulse Amplitude Modulation (PAM)**, using a Mach-Zehnder Modulator (MZM), simulating signal transmission through a linear fiber channel, and analyzing the impact of noise and dispersion.
+The simulation includes **Pulse Amplitude Modulation (PAM)**, using a Mach-Zehnder Modulator (MZM), simulating signal transmission through a linear fiber channel, and analyzing the impact of noise and dispersion.
 In this simulation, a digital signal is generated and modulated.
 Then we apply a None-Return-to-Zero (NRZ) pulse shaping and transmit it through an optical fiber.
 At the receiver, the signal is detected using a photodiode and processed to determine its quality.
 Key performance metrics, including **Bit Error Rate (BER)**, are computed and compared with theoretical values.

 ---